Majeedraheem/Majeedraheem/README.md

-# Hello, I'm [Your Name]! 👋
+# Hello, I'm Majeed ! 👋

 I am passionate about data analysis and leveraging data to derive meaningful insights.
-Feel free to explore some of my projects below!
+Feel free to explore some of my projects!

 ## Skills:
 - Data Analysis